mitranim/prax/readme.md

 * `[]` is traversed, recursively if needed.
 The following are all equivalent: `a, b, c` | `[a, b, c]` | `[[a], [[[b, [[c]]]]]]`.
 * As a consequence of the previous rules, `[null, [undefined]]` is the same as no children at all.
 * Other primitives (numbers, bools, symbols) are stringified.
-* `new String` strings (of any subclass) are considered "inner HTML".
+* `new Raw` strings are considered "inner HTML".
 In `str.mjs`, their content is included verbatim and not escaped.
 In `dom.mjs`, their content is parsed into DOM nodes, similarly to `innerHTML`.
 * Anything else must be a [stringable object](#stringable).

 In `str.mjs`, _after_ resolving all these rules, the output string is escaped, following [standard rules](https://www.w3.org/TR/html52/syntax.html#escaping-a-string).
-The only exception is `new String` strings, which are verbatim.
+The only exception is `new Raw` strings, which are verbatim.

 Caution: literal content of `script` elements may require additional escaping when it contains `</script>` inside strings, regexps, and so on.
 The following example generates broken markup, and will display a visible `')`.
 Prax currently doesn't escape this automatically.